| | |

 the one man gang, and he crosses the border into a neighboring gang’s territory

-in order to rescue a little girl who is about to be run down by a truck.
+in order to rescue a little girl who is The

 Middleman by Javier Grillo-Marxuach as